mozcelikors/Matlab-Ros-Interface/README.md

 Matlab-Ros-Interface is a MATLAB graphical interface that communicates with rosbridge server in order to communicate between MATLAB and ROS. web-matlab-bridge, Java-WebSocket and jsonlab libraries and softwares are used in order to achieve MATLAB-ROS connection with MATLAB GUI.

+IMPORTANT NOTE: This is rewritten version and is not yet tested.
+Please state any error in order for the project to be improved.

 Disclaimer
 ================